 PublishDrive makes China possible with its all-in-one platform.

-On a single dashboard, manage ebook conversion, distribution, sales reporting, promotions, and beyond for all three stores:
+On a single dashboard, manage ebook conversion, distribution, sales reporting, and promotions for Chinese bookstores and beyond:

 - Automate book import